theSuriya/ATS-Tracking-System/README.md

 ## Deployment

 The ATS Tracker is deployed on the Hugging Face Spaces platform.
-You can access the deployed application [here](https://huggingface.co/spaces/your_username/ats-tracker).
+You can access the deployed application [here](https://huggingface.co/spaces/suriya7/ATS-Tracking-System).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Acknowledgements